Ingredients

 Equipment

-Weighing scales, measuring jug, measuring spoons, saucepan, wooden spoon, sieve, large mixing bowl, baking tray, pastry brush, cooling rack.
+Baking tray, weighing scales, measuring jug, measuring spoons, saucepan, mixing spoon, sieve, large mixing bowl, pastry brush, cooling rack.

 Method

-- Mix the fat and milk in a saucepan and warm until the fat has melted.
+- Mix the spread and milk in a saucepan and warm until the spread has melted.

-- Sift the flour, salt and spices into a bowl.
+- Sift the flour, salt and spices into a mixing bowl.

-- Add the currants and peel and stir to ensure they are well coated; then add the sugar.
+- Add the currants and peel to the bowl next and stir to ensure they are well coated; then add the sugar.

 - Stir in the liquid and beaten eggs to the dry ingredients to form a soft dough.

-- Turn onto a well-floured surface and knead for 6-8 minutes until smooth and no longer sticky.
+- Turn onto a floured surface and knead for 6-8 minutes until smooth and no longer sticky.

 - Divide the dough into 12 and shape into buns.